FireEmblemUniverse/CCB_Round1/Readme.txt

 -mugs-
 Zmr56 for Bede, Tye and Jake
+L95 for Void, Celicia, Mark
+Coby for Celica
+Ross for Samson
+Alusq for Tim, Tam, Saara, Banana, Mr Bones, Björn, Roshea Wan for Arve
+Tera for Evil Florina and Doowile
+Klok for Edge

 -maps-
 Primefusion and Aurawolf for public maps
-Bishop Seva for Ch15 and 22 maps (not events)
+Bishop Seva for Ch15 and 21 maps (not events)
 Zmr56 for Ch2, 12 and 26

 Prologue    IT BEGINS                 Circles